-On the other hand, promise to sell agreements and agreements signed by REICs regarding the acquisition and the disposals of real estate are exempt from stamp tax.
-Please note that apart from these agreements, REICs are also subject to all stamp tax liability mentioned above.
-The new amendments under Stamp Tax Law on reducing the stamp tax rate on preliminary sales agreements to 0% were published in February 2017.
-The stamp tax rate is reduced to 0% on contracts specific to the construction sector, such as flat for land and revenue sharing contracts.
+On the other hand, promise-to-sell agreements and agreements signed by REICs regarding the acquisition and the disposal of real estate are exempt from stamp tax.
+Please note that apart from these agreements, REICs are also subject to all stamp tax liability mentioned above..
+Also, the stamp tax rate is 0% on contracts specific to the construction sector, such as flat for land and revenue-sharing contracts.

-Agreements that have a monetary value stated on them are separately subject to stamp tax at a general rate of 0.948% (9.48 per thousand) with a ceiling of TRY 4,814,234.00 (approximately EUR 267,000 under the current foreign exchange rate, subject to annual revaluation) for the year 2022.
+Agreements that have a monetary value stated on them are separately subject to stamp tax at a general rate of 0.948% (9.48 per thousand) with a ceiling of TRY 10.732.371,80 (approximately EUR 500,500, under the current foreign exchange rate, subject to annual revaluation) for the year 2023.